 With limited homes on the market and changing priorities, many younger homebuyers have begun to rethink their “must-haves” in the home search.
 They are now more open to purchasing dated homes that need renovating.

-This opens up a great opportunity for agents to target them with homes that they may not have considered before.
-Those looking to move quickly may now be more willing to make greater compromises in their preferences than they were just a few months ago.
+This opens up a great opportunity for homes that may not have been considered before.
+Also, those looking to move quickly may now be more willing to make greater compromises in their preferences than they were just a few months ago.

 From Fixer Upper to Fully Customized